 Typically, our fiscal quarters and fiscal year consist of 13 and 52 weeks, respectively, ending on the Saturday closest to December 31 in the case of our fiscal year and fourth fiscal quarter, and on the Saturday closest to the end of the corresponding calendar quarter in the case of our fiscal quarters.
 As a result, a $53^{\rm rd}$ week is added to our fiscal year every five or six years.
-In a 53-week fiscal year our fourth fiscal quarter contains 14 weeks.
-Our fiscal year ending January 2, 2021 (fiscal 2020) contains 53 weeks and our fiscal year ended December 28, 2019 (fiscal 2019) contains 52 weeks.
-The first three quarters of fiscal 2020 and all quarters of fiscal 2019 contain 13 weeks, and the fourth quarter of fiscal 2020 contains 14 weeks.
+Our fiscal year ending January 2, 2021 (fiscal 2020) contains 53 weeks.
+Generally when this occurs, our fourth fiscal quarter contains 14 weeks.
+However, based upon a third quarter end date of October 3, 2020 (the Saturday closest to September 30) and a fourth quarter end date of January 2, 2021 (the Saturday closest to December 31), for fiscal 2020, the third quarter contained 14 weeks and the fourth quarter will contain 13 weeks.
+Fiscal 2019 contained 52 weeks and each quarter of 2019 contained 13 weeks.